Skip to content

 • There are no suggestions because the search field is empty.

-Accurate quotes start with accurate data.
-But in the real world, client records can be incomplete, outdated, or inconsistently captured.
-To help your team return cleaner, more complete quotes without manual cleanup, the platform allows you to set default values, general assumptions, and quoting rules directly from the Settings → Risk Engineering Rules tab
+Accurate quotes begin with accurate data.
+However, in the real world, client records may be incomplete, outdated, or inconsistently collected.
+To help your team generate cleaner, more complete quotes without manual cleanup, you can set default values, general assumptions, and quoting rules directly from the Settings → Risk Engineering Rules tab.

-These settings ensure the system knows how to interpret missing information, apply consistent assumptions, and deliver better-quality quotes across your carriers, especially when data is incomplete.
+These settings tell the system how to handle missing details, enforce consistent assumptions, and return higher-quality quotes across your carriers, even when AMS data is incomplete.

 Where to Set Your Rules